For many years, people have draped white sheets over their heads to pass off as ghosts for Halloween. Most of the time, it works.

 But technology has caught up with the traditional ghost look, and now, zombie drones and ghost helicopters are taking Halloween by storm!

 What’s more, they are scarier – and a LOT more fun!

-Always one to go with the times, I decided to get into my “laboratory” and build a Halloween ghost helicopter for myself.
+Always one to go with the times, I decided to get into my “laboratory” and build a Halloween ghost drone for myself.

 To make it more unique and to ease flight control, I decided to make the ghost drone out of a multi-rotor UAV.

 So, while doing the research for my new project, I chanced upon the KKMulticopter firmware which I instantly liked, as I wanted to design my own flight controller.

 KKMulticopter is specifically designed for remote control (RC) multi-copters with between 2 and six rotors.

 In this case, I figured it would go down well with the two-prop tilt-rotor design that I had in mind for my ghost helicopter.
 I wanted to increase the flight time of the drone at the same.